-Phil Dunn served several senior management positions with the city of Pasadena for the past 34 years; including 25 years as the Executive Director of the Foothill Workforce Development Board in the Housing and Career Services Department, senior level administrative positions with the city’s Health Department, Community Services Agency and Rose Bowl Operations.
-Previously was an Account Representative with the Xerox Corporation in El Segundo, CA.
+Phil Dunn served the city of Pasadena for 34 years, including 25 years as the Executive Director of the Foothill Workforce Development Board in the Housing and Career Services Department.
+During the course of his tenure he also held senior-level positions with the city’s Health Department, Community Services Agency, and Rose Bowl Operations.
+Prior to his municipal positions, Mr. Dunn was an Account Executive with the Xerox Corporation in El Segundo, CA.

-Theodore Irving is currently a Senior Leader and Planner with the City of Los Angeles Department of City Planning, where he has been employed for 20 years and has held several roles.
-He is the Lead for Expediting Processing Section that processes application requests for subdivisions, conditional uses, variances and other discretionary requests.
-Among his other responsibilities, he performs as the hearing officer and makes presentations to the Deputy Advisory Agency, City’s Planning Commissions and to the City Council.
-He consults with staff of the elected offices, developers, engineers, architects, attorneys and other professionals in the development community.
+Theodore Irving is a 20-year veteran of the City of Los Angeles Department of City Planning.
+Over the years he has held several roles and currently serves as a Senior Leader and Planner.
+In this position, Mr. Irving is the Lead for the Expedited Processing Section (ESP), which processes application requests for subdivisions, conditional uses, variances, and other discretionary requests.
+Among his other responsibilities, Mr. Irving performs as the hearing officer and makes presentations to the Deputy Advisory Agency, City’s Planning Commissions, and City Council.
+Mr. Irving consults with staff of the elected offices, developers, engineers, architects, attorneys and other professionals in the development community.

 Earl H. Jones

-Wayne Moore, has been a senior level public administrator in Los Angeles County for over 25 years, serving as Director of the Office of Management and Budget for the Los Angeles County Metropolitan Transportation Authority, Chief Financial Officer for the City of Los Angeles Department of Public Works and Asst.
-General Manager of the Los Angeles Department of Transportation Association of Governments.
+Wayne Moore has been a senior-level public administrator in Los Angeles County for over 25 years.
+He has served as the Director of the Office of Management and Budget for the Los Angeles County Metropolitan Transportation Authority, the Chief Financial Officer for the City of Los Angeles Department of Public Works, and the Assistant General Manager of the Los Angeles Department of Transportation Association of Governments.

 William Rochester Jr.